 WHO MAY RECEIVE A GRANT?
 Grants are awarded to 501(c)(3) non-profit organizations in Northern or Central California or Junior Giants communities in Oregon and Nevada whose proposed program falls within the annual "focus" category.
 Special consideration will be given to programs that serve children and families active in the Junior Giants Program.
 (Note: Organizations that directly run a Junior Giants league may not apply.)
 See a list of Junior Giants communities.

 The Giants Community Fund is committed to funding programs that assist with the expansion of educational opportunities for Junior Giants, their families and non-profits in their communities.
-This year we will provide grants to agencies that help further K-8 literacy, especially in underserved communities.
+This year we will provide grants to agencies that focus on literacy for children in grades K-8 in underserved communities, including organizations that serve students with learning differences.

 Approximate funding available: Up to $40,000*